EddyLuten/bhreia.com/docs/adventures/dauriels-mansion/places/au-original-hq.md

 * Jomi - Kabba's wife (never met), age 18
 * Eego - Son of Kabba and Jomi (never met), age 5

-[Phidippus](../npcs/phidippus.md), a wizard who lives nearby often pressures them to do dangerous tasks for little pay.
+[[phidippus]], a wizard who lives nearby often pressures them to do dangerous tasks for little pay.
 He hasn't used violence against them, but he implies that he will use magic against them if they don't do his bidding.
-Currently, he has asked them to catch a  [macoyii](../../../creatures/macoyii.md), which is tied up behind the cabin.
+Currently, he has asked them to catch a [[macoyii]], which is tied up behind the cabin.
 Or is it?
 1d2 chance it has bitten through the rope it was tied up with by Tunaka.
 He has given them a potion that will put the creature to sleep, but not told them how to use it.

 Convince Phidippus to leave the goblins alone and they will leave without any issue.
 Otherwise, they won't give up the property.